olikraus/elf2json/README.md

   These section index values might be zero, if the corresponding section doesn't exist.
 The section index values are **not** the index value into the JSON section list, instead the section index will match the value of the `section_index` member of the section.
  * Strings are always resolved: The string is printed as JSON value instead of the string index (section name, symbol name, etc).
+ * For a data object symbel, the `target_memory` member will show  the first view bytes of the data object (for example this will show the init value of a global variable).